When can I apply?

 2. Download and complete the application form

 Once you have decided to apply, simply download the Application Form AND the Guidance Notes from the links below.
-The Application Form cannot be completed without following these notes.
+The Application Form should not be completed without following these notes.

 The Application Form is a Word document that you can save to your computer and complete in your own time.
 The Guidance Notes are in PDF format.